borilla/cpc-netwalk/README.md

 ## Cell structure

 Each cell is a single byte.
 The bits of this byte are used to represent different properties of the cell.
-My original intuition was to use the lowest four bits to represent exits to top, right, bottom and left respectively.
+My original intuition was to use the lowest four bits to represent exits to *top*, *right*, *bottom* and *left* respectively.
 Amazingly this coincided exactly with the subset of the [Amstrad CPC character set](http://cpctech.cpc-live.com/docs/cpckybd.pdf) between `&90` and `&9f` used to represent maze-type shapes